| | |

 Sharing is caring!

 I have found my new fall favorite!
-This capelet cowl is so perfect for this time of year.
+This capelet cowl is a great pattern to make to add a bit of warmth for cold weather.
 It keeps my neck and shoulders warm when I need it and is easy pull off once those afternoons warm up.

 picture of woman in oversized crochet cowl from latte cake yarn blue white and pink stripes